$50 Off Any Repair

 Depending on your local plumbing regulation code, your dishwasher may also have an air gap.
 This dome-shaped fitting goes on the back corner of your kitchen sink.

-The air gap lets air into the drain hose and stops the drain water from returning to the dishwasher.
-So if you think you have a problem with a section on air gap, be sure to consult a professional for assistance.
+The air gap allows air into the drain hose, preventing drain water from returning to the dishwasher.
+If you have a problem with a section on air gap, consult a professional for assistance.

 Dishwasher Cycling Problems